How To Minimize Cybersecurity Risk From Social Media

 If you're here then your business might be focused on security awareness this year.
 Bravo!
 You're one of the smart ones.

-Businesses must start to take cybersecurity risks from a social media threat more seriously and update their social media security approach moving into 2022 and beyond.
+Businesses must start to take cybersecurity risks from a social media threat more seriously and update their social media security approach moving into 2025.

 It is no longer effective simply to have a firewall and antivirus or malware prevention software installed, and to hope for the best.
 Given that 1 in 3 businesses have experienced a data breach in the past year, it is important for organizations to act as quickly as possible and make upgrades to their security.